Tweety-FER/in2ngPlayground/tasks/ivanStipic.md

 ## Advanced Directive

 Implement an accordion directive called `in2Accordion`.
 It should be a *transcluded* directive which also contains nested child transcluded directives called `in2AccordionItem`.
 It should function similarly to the basic accordion in [this example](http://semantic-ui.com/modules/accordion.html).
-Both directives may only use controllerAs syntax, not the `$scope`, where applicable.
+Both directives must use controllerAs syntax, not the `$scope`, where applicable.
 They may **not** use `$broadcast` and `$on` functions for communication.
 If they need to communicate, use some other mean of communication (e.g. `require` in the directive declaration or a shared service).
 Other implementation details are up to you.
 It should be used like so (you may add other parameters if you wish):

 ```html
 <in2-accordion>